 First, let’s define what we mean by machine learning and the various forms it can adopt.
-Machine learning is the process of training computers to think like human beings.
+As a subset of artificial intelligence, machine learning is the process of training computers to think like human beings.
 This means giving them the inputs—i.e. vast quantities of real-world data—to develop their own autonomous “thought processes” over time.

-Can be trained using predefined criteria, to identify patterns in data.
+Can be trained, using predefined criteria, to identify patterns in data.
 This is typically applied using one of two models:

 Predictive maintenance is one of the key use cases for ML in manufacturing because it can preempt the failure of vital machinery or components using algorithms.

 As consumer demand grows in line with an expanding population, process-based losses are becoming harder for manufacturers to tolerate.
 AI and machine learning can enable businesses to get to the root cause of losses related to quality, yield, energy efficiency and so on, thereby protecting their bottom line and enabling them to remain competitive.
 It does so using continuous, multivariate analysis via process-tailored ML algorithms, and also through machine learning-enabled Root Cause Analysis (RCA).

 The potential benefits of ML within the sector are huge, and a trusted technology partner can help you seize them to the fullest.
-Businesses looking to implement machine learning models often partner with experienced vendors to bring onboard smart development teams with data science expertise and corresponding domain knowledge.
+Businesses looking to implement machine learning models often partner with experienced AI development vendors.
+Such cooperation allows to leverage development teams with data science expertise and corresponding domain knowledge.